BenBrownstein/IS-450-Project/README.md

 Pictures needed for questions are stored in the public folder of React project

+Comments are added to some commits to have a better description of what occured

 Final Planning
 Scope: Add CSS, Add space for Ads, Clean up code